 While I have significant academic and professional experience, I'm most fond of my time spent teaching finance, accounting and business as a teaching assistant at Cornell.
 Instead of chaperoning students for 2 hours, I approached my office hours as opportunities to help students impound lecture material.
 Focusing on the fundamentals is critical to true understanding and the application to more complex problems.
 Watching students reach the inflection point between familiarity and comprehension is truly rewarding.

 Outside of work, I enjoy cooking, playing tennis, listening to indie music and traveling.
 Traveling itself isn't noteworthy, but doing on a budget is.
 I've visited over 50 countries and backpacked across Europe.

-Cornell University - BS, Finance
+Undergraduate Degree: Cornell University - Bachelor of Science, Finance

 Indie Music, Reading Wikipedia, Current Events, Tennis and Travel